-The neighborhoods of Marylebone, Covent Garden and Mayfair are also close by.
+The neighbourhoods of Marylebone, Covent Garden and Mayfair are also close by.
 The Russell Square tube station is next door to the hotel, should you feel like exploring London a little further.

 If your kids are older, the hotel offers their guests the use of loaner bicycles.
 The rooms and suites are all appointed with upscale bath products and blue tooth speakers, for your listening pleasure.

-Keep in mind, none of the other family friendly places to stay in London offer Percy the Fox or Hettie the Frog, delightful toys your kids will love.
+Keep in mind, none of the other family-friendly places to stay in London offers Percy the Fox or Hettie the Frog, delightful toys your kids will love.

 When booking two rooms with children, the second room is half price.

 Not only that, kids between 2 and 16 stay free and eat breakfast free.
-A play area and a gift upon arrival makes staying at a Novotel a serious option for traveling parents.
+A play area and a gift upon arrival make staying at a Novotel a serious option for travelling parents.

 Premier Inn (Budget)